Abizern/hblog/content/posts/2012-11-02-commanding-your-text-editor.markdown

 ---
-title: Commanding Your Text Editor
+title: "Commanding Your Text Editor"
-description: A link to a few tips of using your editor effectively
+description: "A link to a few tips of using your editor effectively."
+date: "2012-11-02"
-tags: emacs, editing
+tags: ["emacs", "editing"]
+aliases: [ "/2012/11/02/commanding-your-text-editor/" ]
 ---

 There's a recent post up on the PeepCode Blog about